fkrull/docker-gui-host/README.md

 or by setting the `DOCKER_HOST` environment variable to `tcp://localhost:2376`.

 A [Portainer instance](https://portainer.io) is running at http://localhost:9000.
-After setting up the admin password, select "Local" to manage the VM's Docker instance.
 The VM can also transparently run non-amd64 binaries, using the [fkrull/qemu-user-static](https://hub.docker.com/r/fkrull/qemu-user-static) Docker image.
 This allows building and running foreign-architecture Docker images, for example.

 ## License
-Copyright (c) 2017 Felix Krull.
+Copyright (c) 2017, 2018 Felix Krull.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: